-A board of seven directors is to be elected at the meeting.
-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's seven nominees named below.
-All nominees are currently directors of the Company.
+The Board of Directors expects all nominees named below to be available to serve as directors if elected.
 If any nominee of the Company is unable or declines to serve as a director at the time of the annual meeting, the proxies will be voted for a nominee designated by the current Board of Directors to fill the vacancy.
 If additional persons are nominated for election as directors, the proxy holders intend to vote all proxies received by them in accordance with cumulative voting so as to elect as many of the nominees listed below as possible.
 In such event, the proxy holders will determine the specific nominees for whom to vote.
-The term of office of each person elected as a director will continue until the next annual meeting or until his successor has been elected and qualified.

-The names of the nominees for election to the Board of Directors, and certain information about them, are set forth below.
+The names of the nominees for election to the Board of Directors, and the experience and background of each, are set forth below.

-NAME OF NOMINEE AGE PRINCIPAL OCCUPATION DIRECTOR SINCE Wilfred J. Corrigan 63 Chairman of the Board of Directors and Chief Executive Officer of the Company 1981 T.Z.
-Chu 66 Retired President of Hoefer Pharmacia Biotech, Inc. 1992 Malcolm R. Currie 74 Chief Executive Officer, Currie Technologies, Inc. 1992 James H. Keyes 60 Chairman and Chief Executive Officer, Johnson Controls, Inc. 1983 R. Douglas Norby 65 Vice President and Chief Financial Officer, Novalux, Inc. 1993 Matthew J. O'Rourke 62 Consultant; Retired Partner, Price Waterhouse LLP 1999 Larry W. Sonsini 60 Chairman and Chief Executive Officer, Wilson Sonsini Goodrich & Rosati 2000
+DIRECTOR NAME OF NOMINEE AGE PRINCIPAL OCCUPATION SINCE - -----Wilfred J. Corrigan.....
+64 Chairman of the Board of Directors 1981 and Chief Executive Officer of the Company T.Z.
+Chu...........
+68 Retired President of Hoefer 1992 Pharmacia Biotech, Inc. Malcolm R. Currie.....
+75 Chief Executive Officer, Currie 1992 Technologies, Inc. James H. Keyes.....
+61 Chairman and Chief Executive 1983 Officer, Johnson Controls, Inc. R. Douglas Norby.....
+66 Vice President and Chief Financial 1993 Officer, Zambeel, Inc. Matthew J. O'Rourke.....
+63 Consultant; Retired Partner, Price 1999 Waterhouse LLP Gregorio Reyes.....
+61 Management Consultant; Former 2001 Chairman and Chief Executive Officer, Sunward Technologies, Inc. Larry W. Sonsini.....
+61 Chairman and Chief Executive 2000 Officer, Wilson Sonsini Goodrich &